AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

     -   Uses 2.2 GHz Intel® Xeon® E7 8880 v4 \(Broadwell\) processors that deliver a maximum turbo frequency of 2.4 GHz for consistent computing performance.
 -   Storage:
     -   Is an instance family in which all instances are I/O optimized.
-    -   Supports standard SSDs and ultra disks only.
+    -   Supports only standard SSDs and ultra disks.
 -   Network:
-    -   Supports IPv6 addresses.
+    -   Supports IPv6.
 -   Suits the following scenarios:
     -   High-performance databases and in-memory databases such as SAP HANA
     -   Memory-intensive applications